P-ASilva/neural-network-study/docs/studies/2_perceptron/report.md

         "accuracy_plot_path": accuracy_path
     }
 ```
-The `run_percepetron_study` can be used directly, in this instance it was used through a `main()` in order to generate data for both of the following experiments:
+The `run_perceptron_study` can be used directly, in this instance it was used through a `main()` in order to generate data for both of the following experiments:

 # Study 2A - Linear Separability Analysis